Compound interest accounts in the UK

 While both types of interest will help your savings to grow, compound interest provides a welcome boost if you’re trying to make the most of your money.

-In the UK, compound interest is the interest you earn from your original deposit combined with the interest you’ve earned so far.
+In the UK, compound interest is the interest you earn from your original deposit, combined with the interest you’ve earned so far.
 If you make deposits into a UK compound interest savings account where interest is paid annually, you’ll keep earning interest on each previous year’s interest.
-This means that if the rate of interest stays the same, you’ll earn more from your savings every year with your interest compounds.
+This means that if the rate of interest stays the same, you’ll earn more from your savings every year with compound interest.

 Here’s a simplified example of how compound interest works in the UK: